FINNGEN/autoreporting/README.md

 A more detailed description of the script:
 __Input__:
 compare_fname: genome-wide significant variants that are filtered & grouped by gws_fetch.py and annotated by annotate<span></span>.py.
-ld_chromosome_panel_path (optional): a plink .bed-file, without the suffix, that will be used by LDstore to calculate linkage disequilibrium between genome-wide significant variants and variants from other summary statistics (or GWAScatalog).
-The file must be separated into separate files by chromosome. summary_fpath (optional): A file containing the summary file paths.
+ld_panel_path (optional): a plink .bed-file, without the suffix, that will be used by LDstore to calculate linkage disequilibrium between genome-wide significant variants and variants from other summary statistics (or GWAScatalog).
+Same file that's used in gws_fetch. summary_fpath (optional): A file containing the summary file paths.
 List one file path per line.
 Actual summary statistics must be tab-separated value files and in build 38. endpoint_fpath (optional):  A file containing endpoints for the summary files listed in summary_fpath.
 List one endpoint per line.
 __Output__: